Rehoboth Beach Museum

 Don’t miss this recently reopened and renovated museum by the shore.
 The Rehoboth Beach Museum is a treasure trove of artifacts on the history of the resort from a Methodist camp to modern times.

 They offer exhibits, walking and bus tours, programs for adults and children, membership benefits and a gift shop.
+The gift shop has a nice variety of items for sale that are beach themed.
 They sponsor the Annual Museum Beach Ball, a beach party on the first Saturday of August (Rehoboth Beach Museum).

 The museum, founded in 1975, collects, preserves and displays artifacts and memorabilia tracing the history of the town’s 19th century Camp Meeting origins through its development into today’s popular summer resort (Rehoboth Beach Museum).